-Most lenders will be relatively helpful with this as there are numerous reasons people choose to let what was once their home and it’s a common occurrence.
+Most lenders will be relatively helpful with this; there are numerous reasons people choose to let what was once their home, and it’s a common occurrence.

 Some lenders may want to change the mortgage contract to a buy-to-let type; others may change nothing until the current mortgage is out of its initial term.

 A lender is unlikely to give you a positive response if you only entered into your mortgage contract very recently.
 If they did, few people would bother paying the higher interest on a buy-to-let mortgage and would take a residential mortgage and switch it a week later.

 You will also need to look at your buildings and contents insurance; it will likely invalidate your policy if you are not the primary occupant.

 Tenants are more likely to ruin a property than the owner, so your home insurance may be a little more expensive.